edahanoam/edahanoam.github.io/_pages/about.md

 In my past life, I spent over five years as a **journalist**: as a news editor at [Haaretz](https://en.wikipedia.org/wiki/Haaretz) and earlier at Galei Tzahal.
 So yes, I’ve always loved text (and factuality!).

-**I am seeking PhD opportunities in NLP groups, specifically those committed to human-centered AI.**
+**I am seeking PhD opportunities in NLP groups, particularly around evaluation, factuality, and human-centered AI.**

 I’m currently working on questions related to factuality and nuanced forms of misleading content, such as framing and omission.
 I'd love to connect if you're working on similar topics!